camaraproject/Commonalities/documentation/API-design-guidelines.md

 - **Sub-entity**: it is understood as a business object that by itself has no business relevance.
 It is an object hierarchically related to an entity.

 To make the hierarchy, the following aspects must be applied:
-- Two levels of hierarchy should not exceed and should not be more than 8 resources (6–8).
+- Two levels of hierarchy should not exceed and should not be more than eight resources (6–8).
 - A resource has multiple operations identified by HTTP Verbs.
 - Resources defined through URIs establish a hierarchical relationship with each other:
   - `/<entity>`<br>